lvaylet/resin-fsea/README.md

 Uses a single repo for the dashboard, the MQTT broker and the dummy drones | Separate repos for the individual components Relies on local instances of Docker and Docker Compose to pull/build and coordinate all the services in the repo | Rely on a CI/CD toolchain to build, test and push the Docker images of the individual components to a centralized registry
 Stores geo-location in-memory and does not persist anything (i.e. all data is lost on `docker-compose down`).
 The dashboard is a direct subscriber of the MQTT broker. | Store geo-location data in a database (or at least a cache like Redis) decoupled from the presentation layer (i.e. the dashboard).
 The storage layer would be a direct subscriber of the MQTT broker.
+Has very simple, in-house CSS styling | Rely on proven CSS and component frameworks like [Quasar](https://quasar-framework.org/) or [Bulma](https://bulma.io/)
+Publishes and subscribes to a public free MQTT broker (iot.eclipse.org) | Use a dedicated (and private?)
+MQTT broker like [Eclipse Mosquitto](https://hub.docker.com/_/eclipse-mosquitto/)